Shai Hulud: Zombie Apocalypse

 Shai Hulud started a crossover thrash /metalcore side project called Zombie Apocalypse (formerly called Boddicker).
 It features Matt Fox, Matthew Fletcher, Ronen Kaufman (vocals for try.fail.try; vocals for The Hostage), Eric Dellon and Greg Thomas.

 In 1998, Shai Hulud members Matt Fox and Chad Gilbert created a zombie-themed band project, called Boddicker.
 They recruited ex-Poison the Well guitarist Russel Saunders.
 Boddicker recorded a two-song demo in 1998 that was never released.
-The band released their second album This Is a Spark of Life in 2003 and Tales Told by Dead Men in 2005, split EP with Send More Paramedics.
+The band released their debut album This Is a Spark of Life in 2003 and Tales Told by Dead Men in 2005, split EP with Send More Paramedics.

 Their music is characterized by very short, thrashcore-like, fast songs thematically concerned with zombies and the apocalypse, as the band name would imply.
 Their lyrics have a political undercurrent that uses horrific imagery as a metaphor to touch on various political, personal, and social issues.
 They have released two albums: This Is a Spark of Life, on Indecision Records and featuring artwork by Dan Henk, and a split with Leeds, UK-based, and fellow zombie enthusiasts, Send More Paramedics, called Tales Told by Dead Men, released in North America on Hell Bent Records and in Europe on In at the Deep End Records.
 They also contributed a cover of "Welcome to the Jungle" to a Guns N' Roses tribute album released by Reignition Records.

 In an interview with Lambgoat Matt Fox revealed that the band planned to release an album, and some songs have been already written and a title decided.
 However, due to scheduling conflicts he was uncertain when the record would be completed.
 In 2019, they released Life Without Pain Is a Fucking Fantasy.